-This exercise is about comparing the analytical models for TCP's steady-state throughput with simulated results.
+In this exercise you will have to simulate the transfer times of files, transported on top of TCP, in two test networks and compare the analytical results with the simulated results.
 The purpose is to make you familiar with TCP's congestion control mechanisms and performance as well as the ns2 simulator.
 Notice that you are supposed to carry out this exercise independently, group work is not allowed.